-A Crosstab is a pivot report, so called because users can change how it summarizes data by pivoting rows to columns or groups, columns to groups or rows, and groups to rows or columns.
+A Cross-tab is a pivot report.
+Users can change how it summarizes data by pivoting rows to columns or groups, columns to groups or rows, and groups to rows or columns.
 You can change fields to measures to count them or measures to fields so you can group them.

-Users can change how data is grouped and summarized and can drill down from a total or subtotal to a table of detailed data.
-This enables you to present a summary table that would show which items might need action, then allow the user to drill down to the detail to understand what action might be appropriate.
+You can present a summary table that would show which items might need action, then allow the user to drill down to the detail to understand what action might be appropriate.

-Using Crosstabs, reports analysts can quickly create summary reports that would otherwise take many times longer to develop.
-Crosstabs are also useful for savvy business users who want to examine data in different ways to better understand its meaning.
+Using Cross-tabs, analysts can quickly create summary reports that would otherwise take many times longer to develop.
+Cross-tabs are also useful for savvy business users who want to examine data in different ways to better understand its meaning.

-Don’t expect users unfamiliar with crosstabs to adopt them right away.
-Understanding how to use them will take training and practice.
-Start with a group of savvy managers to test prototypes and let them be part of your development team.
-Let them create the winds of change that will develop your managers into better data users.
+Don’t expect users unfamiliar with cross-tabs to adopt them right away.
+Understanding how to use them will take a little training and practice.
+Start with a group of savvy managers to test prototypes and make them a part of your development team.

-Good charts are an efficient and powerful way to help people grasp information.
-They can create understanding across business functions, academic disciplines, nations, and cultures, without the need for a common language.
 Charts surround us every day in advertising, fitness tracking, utility bills, news articles, and social media.
-We humans use them to understand, explain, persuade, motivate, entertain, sensationalize, mislead, and outright lie.
+People use them to understand, explain, persuade, motivate, entertain, sensationalize, mislead, and outright lie.

 What is a Good Chart?

-But in the context of learning and learning management, a well-formatted chart is not a good one if it doesn’t deliver insight into actionable information.
+A well-formatted, visually pleasing chart isn’t a good one if it doesn’t deliver insight into actionable information.
 To do that, it must draw attention to the main idea and convey immediate understanding.

-A simple way to test a visualization is to present it to the person who will use the information without any explanation.
-If your tester immediately begins drawing the correct conclusions from the display, you have succeeded.
+A simple way to test a visualization is to present it to the people who will use the information with no explanation.
+If your testers immediately draw the correct conclusions from the display, you have succeeded.
 If they must ask what it means, you have work to do.